 Spread the word!
 There are plenty of opportunities to reach people in your local area or target market by leveraging the audience someone else has already established.

-Guest blogging is a fantastic way to increase traffic to your medical website, grow brand recognition, reach new potential patients and establish yourself as an authority on a particular topic.
+Guest blogging is a fantastic healthcare content marketing strategy because it will grow brand recognition, reach new potential patients and establish yourself as an authority on a particular topic.

 Doctors can look for guest blogging opportunities based on geography or parallel audience that they serve.
 Both can be an excellent win for the healthcare marketing initiatives of your practice.

 Another big reason to leverage guest blogging is backlink building.
 Backlinking is now one of the single most critical components of growing SEO for your website.
 Every time a relevant website puts a high-quality link back to your website it gives your website authority or “juice” from a search engine optimization perspective.